 For all students, there are opportunities to have learning recognised by the school.
-Students are able to work towards external awards and accreditation, where their achievements will be recognised by the national awarding bodies including Pearson Edexcel, AQA, OCR and NOCN.
-The recognition and recording of progress and achievement (RARPA) at the School is in line with the RARPA model.
+Students are able to work towards external awards and accreditation, where their achievements will be recognised by the national awarding bodies including Pearson Edexcel, AQA, NOCN and OCR.
+The Recognition and Recording of Progress and Achievement (RARPA) at the School is in line with the RARPA model.

-Achievement is monitored and celebrated in a number of ways:
+Achievement is monitored and celebrated in a number of ways.
+School is currently introducing EARWIG to help improve both target setting and evidencing achievement: